-Instant Pots have a number of safety features installed (up to 13) for your confident use of the device.
+Instant Pots have a number of features installed for your confident use of the device.

-Pressure control: Instant Pots have an automatic pressure controller to keep the pressure within a safe range.
-The steam release handle involved the Instant Pot safety valve releasing excess pressure.
+Pressure control: Instant Pots have an automatic pressure controller to keep the pressure within the operational range.
+The steam release handle involves the Instant Pot valve releasing excess pressure.

 Anti-blockage vent: Instant Pots are fitted with an anti-blockage vent to prevent food debris blocking the release of steam, which would cause pressure to get too high.

-Safety lock lid: The Instant Pot comes with a lid that is safety measure to keep you from accidentally opening it while the contents are pressurized.
-The device also has a sensor on the lid that can warn us when there is an issue with the sealing of the dome, or if it’s in an unsafe position for cooking.
+Locking lid: The Instant Pot comes with a lid that locks to keep you from accidentally opening it while the contents are pressurized.
+The device also has a sensor on the lid that can warn us when there is an issue with the sealing of the dome, or if it’s in the wrong position for cooking.

 Temperature control: In all Instant Pots, a feature called “cooking programs” adjusts temperature according to the dish being cooked.
 The instant pot also has a high temperature sensor that prevents food from burning.
-If the inside reaches unsafe temperatures, there is a fuse cut-off that turns off the power.
+If the inside temperatures reach to high, there is a fuse cut-off that turns off the power.

 Can the Instant Pot explode?

-Always follow safety instructions when using any appliance involving electricity, high heat, or pressure cooking.
+Always follow manufacturer’s instructions when using any appliance involving electricity, high heat, or pressure cooking.

 - Never put your face over the pot’s steam release valve, as this could cause serious burns.